 - start cardiopulmonary resuscitation (CPR) with defibrillation as appropriate

 - receive annual training updates that include assessment

-There is no specific requirement for what training should look like; practices can tailor it to local needs.
+You must keep documentary evidence of approved and completed resuscitation training.
+There is no specific requirement for a particular type of training.
+Practices can tailor it to local needs.

 - is an objective assessment